SmartPolarBear/dionysus-lite/README.md

 #### Environment

-The project is initially built on Debian in WSL2 with:
+The project is initially built on WSL2 **Debian**  with:

-- clang/ LLVM 13
+- Clang/ LLVM
 - CMAKE, 3.19 and above.

-**Note:** Other compilers may be competent, but C++20 support for compiler is required, for C++20 features like `std::span` are massively used.
+**Note:** Compilers used are expected to support C++20 or above for new features used in the code.

 #### Third-party libraries